remarshal-project/remarshal/README.md

 [Local Date-Time](https://toml.io/en/v1.0.0-rc.1#local-date-time) type can not be converted to CBOR.
 The Local Date type can only be converted to JSON and YAML.
 The Local Time type can not be converted to any other format.
-Offset Date-Time can be converted between CBOR, MessagePack, TOML, and YAML.
+Offset Date-Time and its equivalents can be converted between CBOR, MessagePack, TOML, and YAML.
 * Date and time types are converted to JSON strings.
 They can't be safely roundtripped through JSON.
 * A YAML timestamp with only a date becomes a TOML Local Date-Time for the